livepeer/docs/docs/installation/‌install-tutorial.md

 **Scenario:**  Installing `livepeer` on Windows 10 Professional

+You will be setting up a standalone [Orchestrator with a transcoder](https://docs.livepeer.org/video-miners/core-concepts/architecture) so that you will be able to manage it, get it listed on the Orchestrator list and view it on the [Livepeer Explorer](https://explorer.livepeer.org/orchestrators)

 ## Setup/Preparation

 Before installing and getting started setting up an Orchestrator node you will need to prepare your graphics card so you can transcode unlimited concurrent streams.